awcasella/Calculo-Numerico-UNIFESP-SJC-EngBio/README.md

 **Prerequisites**

-To run the algorithms in this repo, you'll need to have either MatLab (or Octave) or Python 3 (and Anaconda) or both installed.
+To run the algorithms in this repo, you'll need to have either MatLab (or Octave) or Python 3 or both installed.

-**Installing Anaconda**

-Instalation of Anaconda in Linux can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04).

 # Algorithms